Couscous vs Quinoa: The Difference and Which One is Better?

 The nutrients in both foods are similar just in different percentages.
 Therefore, the benefits contained in both are similar but also in different degrees of effectiveness.
 The following describes how each nutrient may benefit health and which food provides the greater percentage.

-Quinoa has a significantly higher percentage of every mineral listed in the table above.
+Quinoa wins in this category and has a significantly higher percentage of every mineral listed in the table above.
 Let’s take a closer look at some of these minerals and how they benefit health.

 Magnesium helps control the following:

 In the heart and muscles, magnesium competes with calcium to help the muscles relax after contracting.
 When the body is low in magnesium, calcium can over stimulate the heart muscle’s cells causing a rapid or irregular heartbeat 9.

 One reason many people supplement with magnesium in the evening is because it helps calm the whole body including blood vessels.